The treatment of an ingrown toenail can usually be carried out at home, although some patients will require more specialized care.

 - Cutting toenails straight across, rather than rounded

-- Avoiding to cut the toenails too short
+- Avoid cutting the toenails too short

-- Wearing shoes, socks and stockings that fit correctly
+- Wearing shoes, socks, and stockings that fit correctly

 People with thickened or curved nails are more likely to suffer from toenails on a recurring basis.
 Often, surgical removal of the nail is the best option to prevent ingrowth.